CyanEngineer/PokemonRandomizer/README.md

   - Types are only in pokemon_v2_pokemonformtypes (except normal)
     - Could we, like, always put the type in formtype, regardless of it being extraordinary or not?
     - Arceus form order is not the same as the general type order
-  - Missing Dream World sprites (Silvally - not sure about Arceus)
+  - Silvally missing Dream World sprites
-  - All alternate forms use standard sprite
+  - All alternative forms use standard sprite